pinardemetci/pinardemetci.github.io/updates.md

 </tr>
 <tr>
   <td class='col-md-3'>02 March 2021</td>
-  <td> My Ph.D. co-adviser, <a href="> Sorin Istrail, Ph.D.</a>, has been named <a href="https://www.iscb.org/iscb-news-items/4626-2021-march02-iscb-congratulates-introduces-2021-class-fellows">an International Society for Computational Biology (ISCB) fellow</a> for his foundational contributions to computational biology.</td>
+  <td> My Ph.D. co-adviser, <a href="https://istrail-lab.github.io/sorin-istrail/"> Sorin Istrail.</a>, has been named <a href="https://www.iscb.org/iscb-news-items/4626-2021-march02-iscb-congratulates-introduces-2021-class-fellows">an International Society for Computational Biology (ISCB) fellow</a> for his foundational contributions to computational biology!</td>
 </tr>
 <tr>
 </tr>
 <tr>
   <td class='col-md-3'>17 February 2021</td>
-  <td> Established my thesis committee and held an exploratory meeting to discuss my Ph.D. dissertation proposal.</td>
+  <td> Established my thesis committee with <a href="https://rsinghlab.org/"> Ritambhara Singh</a> (as my primary doctoral thesis advisor),   <a href="https://istrail-lab.github.io/sorin-istrail/">  Sorin Istrail</a> (as my secondary doctoral thesis advisor and concurrent masters advisor), <a href="https://vivo.brown.edu/display/elarscha">Erica Larschan</a> (as the chair of my thesis committee) and <a href="https://www.lorincrawford.com/"> Lorin Crawford</a>.
+We held an exploratory meeting to discuss my Ph.D. dissertation proposal.</td>
 </tr>
 <tr>
 </tr>

+#### 2020
 <tr>
   <td class='col-md-3'>18 Dec 2020</td>
-  <td> <a href="https://www.biorxiv.org/content/10.1101/2020.04.28.066787v2">Our work on single-cell multi-omic data integration</a> has been accepted at the  <a href="https://www.recomb2021.org/accepted-papers"> 25th Annual International Conference on Research in Computational Biology (RECOMB) </a> </td>
+  <td> <a href="https://www.biorxiv.org/content/10.1101/2020.04.28.066787v2">Our work on single-cell multi-omic data integration</a> has been accepted at the <a href="https://www.recomb2021.org/accepted-papers"> 25th Annual International Conference on Research in Computational Biology (RECOMB)</a> </td>
 </tr>
 <tr>
 </tr>
 <tr>
   <td class='col-md-3'>24 Nov 2020</td>
-  <td> Delivered a talk on our paper <a href="https://www.biorxiv.org/content/10.1101/2020.04.28.066787v2"> "Gromov-Wasserstein optimal transport to align single-cell multi-omics data"</a> at the <a href="https://sites.google.com/cs.washington.edu/mlcb2020/"> 2020 Machine Learning in Computational Biology (MLCB) conference. </a> Video <a href="https://youtu.be/BYanbnKpwok?t=11364"> here. </a> </td>
+  <td> Delivered a talk on our paper <a href="https://www.biorxiv.org/content/10.1101/2020.04.28.066787v2"> "Gromov-Wasserstein optimal transport to align single-cell multi-omics data"</a> at the <a href="https://sites.google.com/cs.washington.edu/mlcb2020/"> 2020 Machine Learning in Computational Biology (MLCB) conference. </a> The recording for talks is available <a href="https://youtu.be/BYanbnKpwok?t=11364"> here. </a> </td>
 </tr>
 <tr>
 </tr>
 <tr>
   <td class='col-md-3'>10 Nov 2020</td>
-  <td> Poster presentation on applications of optimal transport to single-cell multi-omics at the <a href="https://www.ima.umn.edu/2020-2021.1/W11.9-13.20">Workshop on Optimal Control, Optimal Transport, and Data Science</a> hosted by <a href="https://www.ima.umn.edu/">University of Minnesota Institute for Mathematics and Its Applications (IMA).</a> </td>
+  <td> Poster presentation, jointly delivered with my co-first author and friend, <a href="https://scholar.google.com/citations?user=bMDdVUQAAAAJ&hl=en">Rebecca Santorella</a>, on applications of optimal transport to single-cell multi-omics at the <a href="https://www.ima.umn.edu/2020-2021.1/W11.9-13.20">Workshop on Optimal Control, Optimal Transport, and Data Science</a> hosted by <a href="https://www.ima.umn.edu/">University of Minnesota Institute for Mathematics and Its Applications (IMA).</a> </td>
 </tr>
 <tr>
 </tr>